 The Siren Song of a Good Story - Homer style

-When you tell a story face-to-face among friends there is always room for people to join in, ask you to elaborate on a point that they find interesting, challenge you and joke along.
-It’s at the heart of a conversation; everyone sharing points of view about the world to maybe understand the bigger picture.
+When you tell a story face-to-face among friends, there is always room for people to join in, ask you to elaborate on a point that they find interesting, challenge you and joke along.
+It’s at the heart of a conversation; everyone sharing points of view about the world to understand the bigger picture.
 But a story in a recorded medium - film or TV, graphic novel or novel - leaves no room for any questions.
-Every possible question that your viewer has, has to exist in the work.
+The answer to every possible question has to exist in the work.
 That’s what is meant by a complete story.